BloodAlibi/Quadratic/README.md

 ![image](https://user-images.githubusercontent.com/66722031/203457583-3bc615a3-b948-4815-b081-2f78ec0ec610.png)

 ## How to download
 You can download the exe Installer to install it.
-If you wish to avoid exe, you can still use the Python file provided.
-You may however need to install on your computer [Tkinter](https://docs.python.org/3/library/tkinter.html), used in the program.
-This method is required for MacOS and Linux users.
+If you wish to avoid Installers, you can still use the original exe, with all its required files.
+MacOS and Linux versions will soon be available.